barbajs/barba/README.md

 After you've included barba.js in your project it's time to initialize it

 ```
-//Please note, the DOM should be ready
+// Please note, the DOM should be ready
 Barba.Pjax.start();
 ```